-- Deploy a STUN/TURN server (such as Coturn), to make remote WebRTC connections possible: How to install Coturn?. - Test if your STUN/TURN server is working correctly: How to test my STUN/TURN server?. - Configure your STUN/TURN server in Kurento Media Server: How to configure STUN/TURN in Kurento?. - Check the debug logs of your STUN/TURN server.
+- Deploy a STUN/TURN server (such as Coturn), to make remote WebRTC connections possible: How to install Coturn?. - Test if your STUN/TURN server is working correctly: How to test my STUN/TURN server?. - Configure your STUN/TURN server in Kurento Media Server: STUN/TURN Server. - Check the debug logs of your STUN/TURN server.
 Maybe the server is failing and some useful error messages are being printed in there. - Check the debug logs of Kurento Media Server.
 Look for messages that confirm a correct configuration: